Bianca Maria Sforza: Early life

 Bianca was born in Pavia as the eldest daughter of Duke Galeazzo Maria Sforza of Milan, by his second wife, Bona of Savoy.
 She was named after her paternal grandmother, Bianca Maria Visconti.
 When Bianca was not yet five years old, her father was assassinated inside the Church of Santo Stefano in Milan on 26 December 1476, which was the Feast Day of St. Stephen.
 He was stabbed to death by three high-ranking officials of the Milanese court.

 On 6 January 1474 the 21-month-old Bianca was betrothed to her first cousin Duke Philibert I of Savoy, the son of her uncle Amadeus IX of Savoy, and Yolande of France.
 Duke Philibert I died in the spring of 1482, leaving Bianca a widow at the age of ten.
 She returned to Milan, under the tutelage of her uncle Ludovico Il Moro, who cared little about her education and allowed her to indulge her own interests, mainly needlework.

-On 31 July 1485, the engagement between Bianca and John Corvinus, the only (though illegitimate) son of King Matthias Corvinus of Hungary, was formally announced.
+On 31 July 1485, the engagement between Bianca and John Corvinus, the only (although illegitimate) son of King Matthias Corvinus of Hungary, was formally announced.
 With this marriage, the Hungarian ruler wanted to secure his son's future inheritance of Hungary and Bohemia and to make him Duke of Austria.
 The marriage by proxy was signed on 25 November 1487, and according to the terms of the contract, Bianca received several Hungarian counties.
 However, due to the opposition and intrigues of Queen Beatrix, wife of King Matthias, the formal marriage never took place.
-In March 1492 a marriage between Bianca and King James IV of Scotland was considered, but the idea was soon abandoned.
+In March 1492, a marriage between Bianca and King James IV of Scotland was considered, but the idea was soon abandoned.